The causes of strategic drift and how to avoid them

 • Strategic planning

-We’re all familiar with businesses that simply failed to adapt to change and quickly became irrelevant.
+We’re all likely familiar with businesses that simply failed to adapt to change and quickly became irrelevant.

 • Xerox actually invented the first PC, but they didn’t think it was as vital as copy machines.